Best probiotics in the UK reviewed - tried and tested 2025

 contains prebiotic fibre

-high amount of actual bacteria (but just one strain comprises more than two-thirds of the total number)
+high CFU count, but just one species comprises more than two-thirds of the total number

 17 strains of live cultures…